canonical/ubuntu-security-documentation/docs/security-features/network/firewall/nftables.rst

 Command-line usage
 ~~~~~~~~~~~~~~~~~~

-The ``nft`` can accept one or more commands as arguments to manage any of the
+The ``nft`` utility can accept one or more commands as arguments to manage any
-objects (tables, rules, sets, etc.) supported.
+of the objects (tables, rules, sets, etc.) supported.
 For example, the following
 command will list all of the firewall rules:

 .. code-block:: console